 Mass Planting, Hedges/Screening, General Garden Use

 Cinco de Mayo Rose features showy fragrant coral-pink flowers with lavender overtones, yellow eyes and a creamy white ring at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has green foliage which emerges dark red in spring.
+It has green deciduous foliage which emerges dark red in spring.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.